python/cpython/Doc/library/xml.etree.elementtree.rst

    The *comment_factory* and *pi_factory* functions, when given, should behave like the :func:`Comment` and :func:`ProcessingInstruction` functions to create comments and processing instructions.
-When not given, no comments or processing instructions will be created.
-Note that these objects will not currently be appended to the tree when they appear outside of the root element.
+When not given, the default factories will be used.
+When *insert_comments* and/or *insert_pis* is true, comments/pis will be inserted into the tree if they appear within the root element (but not outside of it).

    .. method:: close()